-Written by: Donald
+Written by: Doug

-This discussion has been held largely within a community that are unlikely to ever be Highland Titles customers, so only one side of the argument has been seen and the views of the very large numbers of our satisfied customers remain unheard.
+The criticism came from within a community that are unlikely to ever be Highland Titles customers, so only one side of the argument has been seen and the views of the very large numbers of our satisfied customers remain unheard.
 We are keen to address that imbalance.

 So far, we have chosen not respond on Twitter as it’s a medium we struggle to fully understand, but some genuine questions have been raised.
 Here are our answers: